una-ui/una-ui/docs/content/3.components/collapsible.md

 ---
-description: 'NCollapsible - Displays content in a portal, triggered by a button.'
+description: 'NCollapsible - An interactive component which expands/collapses a panel'
 ---

 # 🟢 Collapsible